This lab is also available in PDF.

 When doing more complex drawings, you will often find that you draw the same thing again and again at different places and in different sizes.
 Hence, it is sometimes useful to write helper procedures that can do the precise drawing for you.
 For example, I decided that I often make the "No" sign, and wrote a helper procedure for that sign.
 Here's my code.

-;;; Procedure: ;;; forbidden ;;; Parameters: ;;; image, an image ;;; layer, a layer associated with that image ;;; x, the x coordinate of the center of the sign ;;; y, the y coordinate of the center of the sign ;;; radius, the radius of the sign ;;; Purpose: ;;; Draws a "forbidden" sign (a circle with a slash) in ;;; red centered at the specified location. ;;; Preconditions: ;;; image and layer are initialized. ;;; x, y, and radius are not negative. ;;; Postconditions: ;;; The image now contains the specified sign. ;;; The brush and foreground color may have changed. (define forbidden (lambda (image layer x y radius) ; Choose a color and paintbrush that seem appropriate. (gimp-palette-set-foreground RED) (gimp-brushes-set-brush "Circle (05)") ; Select the ellipse for the circle.
-Do the math to see why. ; the particular values were set. (gimp-ellipse-select image (- x radius) (- y radius) (* 2 radius) (* 2 radius) REPLACE 0 0 0) ; Draw the nice red circle. (gimp-edit-stroke layer) ; Now we're ready to draw the slash.
-Some math tells us that ; it's offset by radius/(sqrt 2) from the center (in each ; direction). (let ((offset (/ radius (sqrt 2)))) (gsfu-line layer (- x offset) (- y offset) (+ x offset) (+ y offset))) ; Unselect all (gimp-selection-none image) ; Flatten the image (gimp-image-flatten image) ))
+;;; Procedure: ;;; forbidden ;;; Parameters: ;;; image, an image ;;; x, the x coordinate of the center of the sign ;;; y, the y coordinate of the center of the sign ;;; radius, the radius of the sign ;;; Purpose: ;;; Draws a "forbidden" sign (a circle with a slash) in ;;; red centered at the specified location. ;;; Preconditions: ;;; image and layer are initialized. ;;; x, y, and radius are not negative. ;;; Postconditions: ;;; The image now contains the specified sign. ;;; The brush and foreground color may have changed. (define forbidden (lambda (image x y radius) ; Choose a color and paintbrush that seem appropriate. (set-fgcolor RED) (set-brush "Circle (05)") ; Select the ellipse for the circle.
+Do the math to see why. ; the particular values were set. (select-ellipse image REPLACE (- x radius) (- y radius) (* 2 radius) (* 2 radius)) ; Draw the nice red circle. (stroke image) ; Now we're ready to draw the slash.
+Some math tells us that ; it's offset by radius/(sqrt 2) from the center (in each ; direction). (let ((offset (/ radius (sqrt 2)))) (line image (- x offset) (- y offset) (+ x offset) (+ y offset))) ; Unselect all (select-nothing image)))

 a.
-Once again, store that code in a file.
+Store that code in a new file.

 b.
 Create a new image programmatically and use